thepsauce/fensterchef/CONTRIBUTING.md

 ### General

-- You will need GNU make
+- You will need GNU make, git and a unix shell
 - Clone the repository using `git clone https://github.com/fensterchef/fensterchef`
-- Install `Xephyr`
+- Install `gdb` and `Xephyr`
 - Build and run the program using `make -f build/GNUmakefile sandbox`
 - Use `Ctrl+Shift` to let `Xephyr` grab the keyboard and use some key bindings, try to open a few terminals (`Super+Return`) and try to use the window list